-Ironing wet hair boils the moisture out it which causes more damage.
+Ironing wet hair boils the moisture out of it which causes more damage.
 To maintain your hair health and reduce damage:

 - Apply heat protectant spray to your hair before using the iron.

-- Buy an iron that made of high-quality material like ceramic, tourmaline, or titanium.
+- Buy an iron that is made of high-quality material like ceramic, tourmaline, or titanium.
 They help keep your hair smooth and shiny and decrease damage.
 Titanium irons are often more suitable for thick or coarse hair.

 - Keep your hot tool around the 250-340-degree range if you have fine hair.

 - Thick hair types can withstand high temperatures between 300-380 degrees.

 - For coarse thick hair, keep the temperature anywhere between 400-450 degrees.

 - If you have normal to medium hair, stick to 300-350 degrees.

 - Experiment to find out the best temperature that suits your hair as everyone’s hair is unique and different.

 - Use a good deep conditioner that suits your hair type to strengthen your hair which helps reduce breakage.
 A good hair conditioner can smooth your hair and restore its shine.
 Apply also a hair mask to your hair at least once a week to keep your strands soft and moisturized.